An original article by Decision Free Solutions

 For the full article in PDF go here.

 The “new way of working” encompasses new ways of organising, performing, and leading.
-These are set to overcome the downsides of the “traditional” way organisations operate (e.g., strict hierarchy, control, no freedom, no creativity, slow to adapt), which are all the more glaring in dynamic environments.
-The new way of working, instead, combines improved organisational performance with the resolution of a range of employee frustrations.
+These are set to overcome the downsides of the “traditional” way organisations operate (e.g., strict hierarchy, control, no freedom, no creativity, slow to adapt) in, especially, dynamic environments.
+The promise of this new way of working is a combination of improved organisational performance and the resolution of a range of employee frustrations.

 What this new way of working looks like is demonstrated by a range of “pioneering organisations” (e.g. , Buurtzorg, Patagonia, Haier, Spotify).
-These and other organisations tend to have a range of organisational features in common, which — in absence of underlying principles explaining these features — have become “characteristics” of this new way of working which need to be embraced.
+These pioneering organisations tend to have a range of organisational features in common, which — in absence of underlying principles explaining these features — have become “characteristics” of this new way of working.
+These include self-management, flat organisational structures and “trust”.

 This article argues that the typical “characteristics” of the new way of working are, in fact, on the extreme end of a spectrum of organisational solutions, and that by focusing on these extremes the wider adoption of the new way of working is hampered.